My Buddy, Mr J. Christopher Wilson is reviewing some movies and series. He has agreed for us to post his reviews here.

 For context and literary analysis with spoilers, the linked article provides an excellent understanding of the complexity and artistic value of BANSHEES.
 However, I recommend reading it after viewing the film.

-Available on HBO Max
+Grade A-Available on HBO Max